 So am I normal if I feel same-sex attraction?

 Same-sex attraction is in no way unusual, immoral, abnormal or sick.
 It does not need to be cured or fixed.
 There are thousands of people going through the same situation at this moment.
-In fact, one in four families will have a family member who is gay or lesbian.
-There are an estimated 2 million same-sex attracted people in Australia.
+According to the most recent Census data, there were 46,770 same-sex couples in Australia.
+This demonstrates a 39% increase since 2011 and an 83% increase since 2006 data.

 Will I know if I’m gay or bisexual?

 Some same-sex attracted people know who they are from a very young age.
-However, for others, there is a period of uncertainty or questioning.
+However, for others, there is a period of questioning which can occur at any age.
 Even so, not everyone who questions their sexuality ends up identifying as gay or bi.
 Many young people have sexual experiences with their own sex or ‘feelings’ towards someone of the same gender at some point; this is a normal part of exploring your sexuality.
 You may come to realise that this is your preferred form of sexual expression.

 Labels such as ‘gay’, ‘bi’, ‘queer’ or ‘straight’ are just that: labels.
 They help place ourselves and others into easily understood categories.
 But you are a person, not a label or a pigeon-hole.
 Getting hung up on defining your sexuality before you are ready can cause a lot of unnecessary grief.
 If you are unsure what to call yourself at this point, a better approach might be just to think of yourself as a sexual being.
 Eventually, you may find a label that feels right – but this is best in your own time, when you’re comfortable with it.